borankux/auto-git/README.md

 - Git installed and a repository with uncommitted changes.
 - Access to an Ollama server that exposes the HTTP API.
 By default the client targets `http://219.147.100.43:11434`; change `DefaultBaseURL` in `internal/ollama/client.go` or pass a custom value into `ollama.NewClient` if you fork the project.
 - Permission to push to the current repo’s default remote.
+- (Optional) If your Ollama endpoint requires auth, export `OLLAMA_API_KEY`—requests will include it as a `Bearer` token automatically.

 ## Installation
 Clone the repo and either build locally or install to your Go bin directory: